-Annie Gibson completed her PhD in Latin American Studies at Tulane University.
-Her areas of research specialization include Cuban and Brazilian performance cultures, immigration, travel, and tourism studies.
+Annie actively engages with a research agenda.
+Her areas of research specialization include Cuban and Brazilian performance cultures, immigration, travel and tourism studies, and intercultural learning.
 She has published widely, including two books: Post-Katrina Brazucas: Brazilians in New Orleans (UNO Press: 2012) and Hispanic and Latino New Orleans: Immigration and Identity Since the 18th Century (co-authored, LSU Press: 2015).
 The latter won the 2015 J.B Jackson book prize for contribution of the year to the historical and ethnic geography of the United States (Association of American Geographers).
 She has also published articles in accredited academic journals such as Studies in Latin American Popular Culture, Latin American Music Review, Brasil/Brazil, Cuba Counterpoints, and the Delaware Review of Latin American Studies and co-produced and directed a short film in Cuba entitled Tempo of Tomorrow Revisited that explores US tourism to Cuba in 1958 and 2014.

 Please contact Dr. Gibson with any questions, concerns, or ideas about the OSA’s agenda on study abroad and intercultural learning.